natigw/eDoctor/README.md

 # eDoctor - your health assistant

-**eDoctor** is a modern Android application designed to simplify and enhance patient interactions.
-Built with Kotlin and following clean architecture principles, eDoctor supports dynamic localization, secure data handling, and smooth user experience using Jetpack components and dependency injection via Hilt, and more.
+**eDoctor** is a modern Android application designed to simplify and enhance patient interactions. \ Built with Kotlin and following clean architecture principles, eDoctor supports dynamic localization, secure data handling, and smooth user experience using Jetpack components and dependency injection via Hilt, and more.

 ---

 ## 📱 Features

-- 🩺 Intuitive user interface for medical appointments and interactions
+- 🩺 Intuitive user interface for medical history and interactions
-- 🌐 Multilingual support with runtime locale switching
+- 📄 Strict abstraction and maintainability with multi-modular design
-- 🔐 Secure and optimized Android app architecture (MVVM)
+- 🔐 Secure and optimized Android app architecture (MVI)
 - 🧠 ViewModel-powered logic separation
 - 📦 Modern dependency injection using Hilt
-- 📄 Gradle Kotlin DSL and modularized structure
+- 🌐 Multilingual support with runtime locale switching
-- 🧪 Test-ready codebase with Room/Retrofit (if applicable)
+- 🧪 Test-ready codebase with Ktor

 ---

-## How to run eDoctor?
+## ▶️ How to run eDoctor?

 Follow these instructions to set up the project locally.